 Why go?
-It’s one of the world’s best zoos — and one of the few places in the U.S. to see giant pandas and the world’s smallest bear.
+It’s one of the world’s best zoos — and one of the few places in the U.S. to see the world’s smallest bear.

-What to do: Visit Panda Trek first or last in the day, when crowds are lightest, to see the zoo’s black and white superstars, as well as red pandas.
-Don’t miss: Elephant Odyssey, where the pachyderms often have pool parties; and Northern Frontier, to watch polar bears swimming underwater and see playful arctic foxes.
-Also noteworthy is the Africa Rocks exhibit (baboons, leopards, blue-eyed lemurs, etc.) that opened in 2017.
+What to do: Don’t miss Elephant Odyssey, and Northern Frontier, to see polar bears and arctic foxes.
+Also noteworthy is the Africa Rocks exhibit (baboons, leopards, blue-eyed lemurs, etc.).

-Where to stay: Try to book during October when “Kids Free San Diego” features dozens of hotel deals.
-Year round, Catamaran Resort Hotel and Spa has great water sports rentals and Manchester Grand Hyatt San Diego is practically next door to The New Children’s Museum.
+Where to stay: In October, “Kids Free San Diego” features dozens of hotel deals.
+Year-round, Catamaran Resort Hotel and Spa has great water sports rentals and Manchester Grand Hyatt San Diego is practically next door to The New Children’s Museum.

 Best for ages: 5-12

 Why go?
-The parks are home to the tallest, most majestic trees on earth.
-Spoiler alert: You will feel small!
+The California parks are home to the tallest, most majestic trees on earth.

 What to do: Stroll through the mile-long Lady Bird Johnson Grove, a mossy jungle of sky-high sequoias — some of them 2,000 years old (kids can crawl through the hollow ones).
-See if Roosevelt elk are grazing in Elk Meadow, then pick up the path to Trillium Falls and be on the lookout for yellow banana slugs along the way.
-There are coastal trails too: Take guided tide pool walks to discover anemones and sea stars.
-Note: your best chance of spotting whales is from December through April.
+See if Roosevelt elk are grazing in Elk Meadow, then pick up the path to Trillium Falls.
+On coastal trails, take guided tide pool walks.
+You may spot whales from December through April.

 Where to stay: The Best Western Plus Northwoods Inn is located right off of Redwood Highway and includes breakfast.
-If a cozy cottage is more your style, check out View Crest Lodge where, for less than $200 per night, you can get your own fireplace and patio.
+View Crest Lodge has cozy cottages for less than $200 per night.

 More info: NPS.gov/redw